Search This Blog

 Then, trace around the hand of the person for whom you are making the dress, with their fingers slightly stretched out.
 You can also trace a glove that matches their hand's size.

-Place the traced hand pattern on the skirt's side seam where you marked already.
+Place the traced hand pattern on the skirt's side seam where you have marked for the pocket placement already.

 Draw the pocket shape around this traced hand pattern.

-Mark the end of the pocket's lower edge on the seam allowance with a small line.
+Mark the end of the pocket's lower edge on the skirt's seam allowance.

 Trace the pocket pattern out.
 You will have to cut two pocket pieces from the main fabric for the right side and then flip and cut another two for the left side.